domdavis/gorest/README.md

 # RESTful package for Go

-The REST package provides RESTful semantics to communicating with as REST endpoint using JSON.
+The GoREST package provides RESTful semantics to communicating with as REST endpoint using JSON.
 The package user deals with Go types representing the request and response models avoiding _stringly_ typed models and overuse of `map[string]interface{}`.